jlleongarcia/jlleongarcia/content/blog/biz-link-in-bio.md

 * https://pagespeed.web.dev/analysis/https-example-treelink-app/l6prjspv4k?form_factor=mobile

-What I lived about this one?
+What I liked about this one?

-It allow you to have a exposed static built site and also provides the capability to edit also online and export the `/src/siteConfig.json`
+It allows you to have a exposed static built site and also provides the capability to edit also online and export the `/src/siteConfig.json`

 5. https://github.com/SofiDevO/allmylinks